 Who can receive the family deal?

 Only immediate family members receive the discount: parents, husbands and wives, children, siblings, etc. Cousins and other extended family cannot be on the same family discount.
+Family members must reside in the same household and must sign up at the same VITAL location.
+The price is discounted off the current auto-pay membership pricing and cannot be combined with other deals or discounts (unless otherwise noted).

 Please contact the manager for more information regarding group discounts.